DataFire/Integrations/integrations/generated/google_cloudtasks/README.md

 ### projects.locations.queues.tasks.renewLease
 Renew the current lease of a pull task.

-The lease holder can use this method to extend the lease by a new duration, starting from now.
-The new task lease will be returned in Task.schedule_time.
+The worker can use this method to extend the lease by a new duration, starting from now.
+The new task lease will be returned in the task's schedule_time.

 ```js